• About Us

 Photography by Jennifer Nieland

-Leaves are turning colors and falling, football games are in full swing, there’s a nip in the air (use your imagination on that one), and pumpkins are popping up all around – to dress up homes, spook or delight trick-or-treaters, or on center stage in fall cooking.
+Leaves are turning colors and falling, football games are in full swing, there’s a nip in the air (use your imagination on that one), and pumpkins are popping up all around – to dress up homes, spook or delight trick-or-treaters, or on center stage in ClafoutisGuy_PattiRaefall cooking.

 To celebrate this seasonal favorite, Abilene Scene paired up local artists with local chefs to give you ideas on using both the outside and the inside of a pumpkin, leaving nothing to waste in this traditional fall gourd.
 Their designs and recipe ideas, however, are anything but traditional.